Southwest Justice center

 The Southwest Justice Center is a four-level building that houses 13 courtrooms: Departments S101, S102, S103, S104, S201, S202, S203, S204, S205, S301, S302, S303, and S304.
 All courtrooms have wheelchair accessible counsel tables.
 With the exception of Department S205, all jury boxes and witness stands are wheelchair accessible.
 Wheelchair seating areas are located in the audience section of each courtroom.

 Assistive listening devices are available for hearing-disabled individuals.
-Individuals anticipating the need to use hearing assisted devices are requested to notify the ADA Coordinator’s Office by completing Judicial Council Form MC 410 and submitting it to the ADA Coordinator’s Office as far in advance of the court date as possible and in any event no less than five (5) court days prior to the hearing.
+Individuals anticipating the need to use hearing assisted devices are requested to notify the ADA Coordinator’s Office by completing Judicial Council Form MC 410 and submitting the form to the Court's Human Resource Department as far in advance of the court date as possible and in any event no less than five (5) court days prior to the hearing.

 If a printed transcript of a court hearing is required, please make arrangements to purchase one from the court reporter.

-Individuals in need of sign language interpreters may request assistance through the Interpreter Coordinator’s Office.
-Individuals may request Computer Assisted Real-Time Transcription or CART assistance through the ADA Coordinator’s Office by submitting Judicial Council Form MC 410 to the Clerk’s Office or directly to the ADA Coordinator as far in advance of the court date as possible and in any event no less than five (5) court days prior to the hearing.
-Generally, sign language interpreters and CART reporters are provided to facilitate a hearing-disabled individual's participation in court proceedings, but they may be permitted to accompany an individual at other times to facilitate communication in court matters.
+Individuals in need of sign language interpreters may request assistance through the Court's Human Resource Department.
+Individuals may request Computer Assisted Real-Time Transcription or CART assistance through the ADA Coordinator’s Office by submitting Judicial Council Form MC 410 to the ADA Coordinator in as far advance of the court date as possible and in any event no less than five (5) court days prior to the hearing.
+Generally, sign language interpreters and CART reporters are provided to facilitate a hearing disabled individual's participation in court proceedings, but they may be permitted to accompany an individual at other times to facilitate communication in court matters.

 The clerk’s office is located on the first or main floor of the building and is accessed by the north or main entry.
 Public service counters as well as agency counters are lowered to accommodate customers in wheelchairs.
 The public service counter in the adjacent Family Law Assistance Center also has a lowered counter available.
 Wheelchair accessible tables for filling out forms are located in the Self-Help Center located adjacent to the main clerk’s office and the Family Law Assistance Center.
 A speech-generating device (NEO Text2Speech) is available upon request at any customer service window.
 Magnification devices are also available upon request to facilitate reading smaller print on court forms.